phiyodr/building-inspection-toolkit/README.md

 **Splits**

 We provide carefully selected *train/val/test* splits.
-We introduce splits, when they are not available or update spits where we think this is useful.
+We introduce splits, when they are not available or update splits where we think this is useful.

 **Overview**